 Nick has acquired a unique blend of skills from his time as senior counsel at the specialist global risk and security consultancy, Control Risks.
-He advises on areas that go beyond standard legal practice, including risk management and strategy, brand and reputation, crisis management, conflicts of interest and ethical issues.
-Nick has helped to respond to and resolve a range of business and legal issues across geographies as diverse as the US, Colombia, the EU, Russia, Iraq, Iran and across Africa.
+He helps his clients take smart risk-based decisions quickly and effectively.
+He has helped to respond to and resolve a wide range of business and legal issues in jurisdictions as diverse as the US, Colombia, the EU, Russia, Iraq, Iran and across Africa.

-Prior to working in-house, he spent a decade at a major US law firm and a leading City of London firm where he specialised in capital markets, M&A and joint venture/shareholder transactions.
+Prior to working in-house, Nick spent a decade at a major US law firm and a leading City of London firm where he specialised in capital markets, M&A and joint venture / shareholder transactions.

 Nick understands that businesses need to take sensible, risk-based decisions.
 He looks to add value by providing legal advice that is focussed on achieving the best outcome for the client.
 He is always responsive and diligent in his approach to problem-solving.